 Paboco, the paper bottle company, wants to replace all plastic packaging, and eventually all glass bottles and metal cans, with paper, the ultimate fully recyclable material made from a renewable resource.

 Its earliest bottles were made from recycled newspapers and envelopes, but they’re now made from a refined wood pulp of strong fibers from pine and spruce trees grown in forests managed with sustainable practices.
 And while its current paper bottles have a barrier layer—the coating separating liquid from paper—made of 100% recycled PET plastic, the next generation’s barrier layer will be bio-based, making the bottle fully recyclable into the paper recycling stream.

 L’Óreal, Coca-Cola, Carlsberg and Absolut are already on board with Paboco.
-This summer, the company launched its prototype in Hungary, with 2,000 consumers able to enjoy Coca-Cola’s plant-based drink, AdeZ, from a bottle as natural as its contents.
+The company launched its prototype in Hungary, with 2,000 consumers able to enjoy Coca-Cola’s plant-based drink, AdeZ, from a bottle as natural as its contents.

 The Paper Securing Six-Packs

 More and more frequently, progressive packaging companies are looking into fiber-based alternatives to the six-pack rings that have been securing cans and bottles since the 1960s.